 The Education Materials Collection is presented in two volumes: Volume 1: Why Do We Explore? (modern reasons for ocean exploration) and Volume 2: How Do We Explore? (exploration methods and associated technologies).
-Each Volume begins with a lesson that guides students in broad investigation of the overall topic, followed by background information and lessons orgainzed by key subject areas.
-Some of the lessons provided have been adapted from lessons previously developed for various NOAA Ocean Explorer expeditions, while others have been created specifically for the Okeanos Explorer education initiative.
-Whenever possible, hands-on activities are included that involve manipulations other than paper-and-pencil exercises or Web-based research.
+Each volume begins with a lesson that guides students in broad investigation of the overall topic, followed by background information and lessons organized by key subject areas.
+Some of the lessons provided have been adapted from lessons previously developed for expeditions supported by NOAA Ocean Exploration, while others have been created specifically for the Okeanos Explorer education initiative.
+Whenever possible, hands-on activities are included that involve manipulations other than paper-and-pencil exercises or web-based research.
 The reason for doing this is that field science, and exploration in particular, depend heavily upon technology and problem-solving skills needed to create, use, and advance new technology.

-In this issue of Current, the Journal of Marine Education, the NOAA Ship Okeanos Explorer “comes alive,” capturing the enthusiasm of the ship’s officers, crew, and explorers as they live and work onboard the Nation’s first dedicated ship for ocean exploration.
+In this issue of Current, the Journal of Marine Education, NOAA Ship Okeanos Explorer “comes alive,” capturing the enthusiasm of the ship’s officers, crew, and explorers as they live and work onboard the nation’s first dedicated ship for ocean exploration.
 The combination of personnel and instrumentation on a single vessel dedicated to ocean exploration is unique and is presented here as a “case study” for educators and students wishing to know more about the paths traveled by some of the individuals who dedicate their lives to understanding more about our little-known ocean world.Download issue

-Access resources and links related to ocean exploration aboard the Okeanos Explorer, including online presentations by ocean explorers.Learn more
+Access resources and links related to ocean exploration aboard NOAA Ship Okeanos Explorer, including presentations and webcasts by ocean explorers.Learn more